-SAP Cloud Platform (SCP) – The Business Problem Solver
+SAP Business Technology Platform (BTP) – The Business Problem Solver

-The SAP Cloud Platform (SCP) is a Platform as a Service (PaaS) offering for enterprises across industries.
+The SAP Business Technology Platform (BTP) is a Platform as a Service (PaaS) offering for enterprises across industries.
 The platform can be leveraged for creating new applications, scale-up existing applications, that are hosted in a secure on-demand cloud environment, managed by SAP.
-SAP’s SCP is an ideal platform for enterprises to integrate data and business processes.
+SAP’s BTP is an ideal platform for enterprises to integrate data and business processes.
 Moreover, Nihilent’s SAP Practice has rich experience in large enterprise transformation engagements.

 NIHILENT’S SAP PRACTICE- THE BIG PICTURE